-The course JAP1501 – Dagens Japan provides helpful background information.
+The course JAP1501 – Present-Day Japan provides helpful background information.

 All obligatory qualifying assignments must be approved in order to qualify for the exam.
-It is the student’s responsibility to check whether or not the compulsory activities are approved.
-This is how you apply for valid absence from compulsory activities/compulsory attendance.
+It is the student’s responsibility to keep track of any absence from class, and to check whether or not the compulsory activities are approved.

 Submit assignments in Inspera